cnguy/kayn/README.md

   // 10 requests per 10 seconds
   // 500 requests per 10 minutes
 })

 /*
+  NOTE: Making any form of parameter error will inform you what parameters you can pass in!
+*/
+k.getTopChamps(rprint)
+// getTopChamps request FAILED; required params `id` (int) or `playerID` (int) not passed in

+k.getChampMastery(rprint)
+// getChampMastery request FAILED; required params `playerID` (int) and `champID` (int) not passed in

+/*
+  Notice the OR and the AND!!
+  Note: getChampMastery is the only method that requires two forms of ids.
+*/

+/*
   The first parameter of most methods will be an object.